eikehmueller/neuralnetworkintegrators/README.md

     - Strang splitting
     - RK4 (fourth order Runge-Kutta)
 in addition, the `ExactIntegrator` class can be used to generate the true trajectories of dynamical systems which have an exact solution.
-* [models.py](src/nn_integrators/models.py) tensorflow keras implementation of the map that steps the solution forward by one step, using a Hamiltonian neural network integrator.
+* [models.py](src/nn_integrators/models.py) Tensorflow keras implementation of the map that steps the solution forward by one step, using a Hamiltonian neural network integrator.
 All models are derived from a base class `SymplecticModel`, which is a subclass of `keral.Model`.
 The `VerletModel` class assumes that the Hamiltonian is separable.
 Two neural networks represent the potential- and kinetic energy, and these are then used to construct a symplectic Verlet step.
 The `StrangSplittingModel` does not assume separability of the Hamiltonian, which is represented by a single neural network.
 An explicit symplectic integrator im extended phase space is constructed by used the ideas in [Tao (2016)](https://arxiv.org/abs/1609.02212).
 * [data_generator.py](src/nn_integrators/data_generator.py) Implements a generator-based tensorflow dataset for generating training data.
 As explained above, this data is generated by running a high-resolution classical integrator which is initialised randomly to sample the phase space.
 * [nn_integrator.py](src/nn_integrators/nn_integrator.py) Implementation of neural network based integrators.
 Both s-step methods and symplectic methods are implemented.
 The underlying keras models are either standard keral models networks (for the s-step integrators) or instances of the classes implemented in [models.py](src/nn_integrators/models.py).